13 Most Popular WordPress Alternatives 2024

 Why Choose Expression Engine over WordPress?

-• Built-in Security: ExpressionEngine is known for its strong emphasis on security, with built-in features that help safeguard against common web threats.
+- Built-in Security: ExpressionEngine is known for its strong emphasis on security, with built-in features that help safeguard against common web threats.
 This can be particularly appealing for businesses that handle sensitive information.
-WordPress, while secure, is more frequently targeted by hackers due to its popularity, and often requires additional security plugins and constant vigilance with updates to maintain a secure environment.
+WordPress, while secure, is more frequently targeted by hackers due to its popularity.
+Maintaining a secure environment often requires additional security plugins and constant vigilance with updates.

-• Less Common, Less Targeted: ExpressionEngine’s smaller market share compared to WordPress means it’s less of a target for mass attacks.
+- Less Common, Less Targeted: ExpressionEngine’s smaller market share than WordPress means it’s less of a target for mass attacks.
 This obscurity can provide an additional layer of security through obscurity; however, it’s important to note that no platform is immune to attacks and good security practices are always essential.

 12. Shopify (eCommerce)

-If it is an online store that you want, Shopify is a great alternative to WordPress.
-It has all the tools you need to set up shop quickly, with ready-made templates and apps.
-You can modify the design of your templates a good deal using HTML and CSS.
+If you want to create an online store, Shopify is a great alternative to WordPress.
+It has all the tools you need to set up a shop quickly, including ready-made templates and apps.
+You can also modify the design of your templates a lot using HTML and CSS.

 Shopify is not a free platform, although there are many packages you can buy and use according to the size of your store.
 A Lite version comes at $9 per month, and allows you to sell via your Facebook page.
 Big businesses may find Enterprise Shopify Plus more apt for their needs.